SandroWeber/ubii-msg-formats/README.md

 # ubii-msg-formats

 Hi.
 This is the repository for Ubii message formats.
-This repository contains everything about **what** ubii nodes and devices say to each other.
+It contains everything about **what** ubii nodes and devices say to each other.
 If you are interested in how they speak to each other, visit the [ubii-msg-transport repository](https://gitlab.lrz.de/IN-FAR/Ubi-Interact/ubii-msg-transport).

 This project is managed as [Jira instance of the FAR group at the Technical Unitversity of Munich (TUM)](https://jira.far.in.tum.de/).